You just don't get it

 Instead, Jesus will be me.
 Jesus will speak in my vernacular, the way I would speak about God when I'm at my best.
 And the leader of the synagogue will be me, channelling my concerns the decency in order rather than compassion or, before compassion, just the way I do it sometimes when I'm definitely not at my best.

 And sitting down on the chair and chatting—that's the way I do it with someone.
 It lowers the temperature calms things down and lets them be intimate.
-And you're preaching you might do this role play being the way you.
+And if you're preaching you might do this role play being the way you are.
 You might be the kind of pastor who comes down off the front steps at the church door after worship and leans against the church wall and talks to somebody.
 All you might say to that worried person at the door, "Come over and grab a coffee, and we'll talk about it.
 And you would use different language to me.
 You might have the vernacular of Texas, or the quiet Afrikaans overtones of South Africa; be that!
 Channel the word that you have through the person you are.

 We will begin the service with this prayer: